Web Page Podcast. MP3, 6:01 /\

 If you’re writing a thriller, there’s a tendency to think you’ve got to make your villain as scary and evil as possible in order to generate suspense.
 I disagree.
 It would be news to my villains that they’re villains.
 They think they’re just doing what they have to, or that others have done worse to them.
 The truly scary villains are the recognizably human ones.

 Just plunge in.
-Get the ball rolling on p.
-1. Burden the reader with only enough background info to understand what’s going on now.
+Get the ball rolling on page 1.
+Burden the reader with only enough background info to understand what’s going on now.

 Reading novels by beginners, I find again and again that they start out with a big scene of violence and peril, then the book gets slower and slower as they go along.
 These writers have gotten the idea from TV and movies that you have to “hook” the reader with a slam-bang beginning.
 I prefer to trust in my characters and story and let the tale unfold naturally.
 Better to start a little slow and have the pace steadily picking up than start fast and sag later.